wingolab-org/mpd-perl/README.md

 # MPD - Multiplex Primer Design

 This package assists in the automation of multiplex primer design.
-To get the most out of this package you will need the companion C code, which you can find [here (mpd-c)](http://github.com/wingolab-org/mpd-c).
+This package was designed for the companion MPD program, which you can find [here (mpd-c)](http://github.com/wingolab-org/mpd-c).

+## Citation

+Please cite our [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1453-3) if you use MPD in your work.
+Thanks.

 ## Installation